Nadal wins historic 10th French Open title

 Nadal never relented in this first men's final featuring two thirty-somethings at Roland Garros since 1969.

 Wawrinka -- with a seemingly smile of resignation on his face -- implored the crowd to get behind him when he delicately sent a chipped backhand past Nadal in the fifth game of the third.
-He was broken a few seconds later to trail 4-1.
-Two games later the match was over -- the Spaniard collapsing onto the clay in joy.
+He was broken though a few seconds later to trail 4-1 and the end swiftly followed.

-Nadal has broken his fair share of opponents on the clay, that's for sure.
+At one point when talking to the crowd, Nadal switched from French to English because he said his French was "very bad."